Linuxbrew/brew/README.md

 [Linuxbrew](http://linuxbrew.sh) is a fork of [Homebrew](http://brew.sh), the Mac OS package manager, for Linux.

+It can be installed in your home directory and does not require root access.
+The same package manager can be used on both your Linux server and your Mac laptop.
+Installing a modern version of *glibc* and *gcc* in your home directory on an old distribution of Linux takes five minutes.

 Features, usage and installation instructions are [summarised on the homepage](http://linuxbrew.sh).

 Install Linuxbrew (tl;dr)